-Module name / title Introduction to Commercial Vehicle Design
+Module name / title ntroduction to Commercial Vehicle Design

 Grundlagen der Nutzfahrzeugkonstruktion

 Module number NK1-E

 Module coordinator/ person Herr Prof. Dr. Peter Seyfried

-responsible ·
+responsible

 Duration of the module/ 1 Semester/ 4th, 5th or 6th semester/ Annually (German language

 semester/ frequency programme usually every semester)

 Credits (CP)/ semester hours 5 LP/ 4.00 SWS

 per week (SHW)

 Type of module , Mandatory elective module of the in-depth studies

-Applicability of the module 0(()
+Applicability of the module

 Workload Contact hours: 68 h and Self-study: 82 h

-Madula preservicitas (Basis: 17 semester weeks (incl. exam time), 1 SHW = 60 minutes) Recommended: Basic knowledge of engineering mechanics (statics and
+(Basis: 17 semester weeks (incl. exam time), 1 SHW = 60 minutes)

+Module prerequisites Recommended: Basic knowledge of engineering mechanics (statics and

-Module prerequisites Requirements for participation/ ,
+Requirements for participation/ strength of materials), materials science (properties and processing of rolled

 previous knowledge steel) and machine elements (joining technology, in particular welding and

-piorious Miomicage strength of materials) is recommended.
+strength of materials) is recommended.

 If 1st semester graded (PL) or non-graded (SL) parts of a module exam are

 missing, no examination work can be taken from the 4th semester onwards.

 Teaching language Teaching language: English Alternate teaching language: German

-5 5 5 If there is more than one teaching language, the used teaching language will
+If there is more than one teaching language, the used teaching language will

 be announced by the lecturer.

 Competencies gained/ Students will

-Learning Outcome know the commercial and legal requirements for commercial road vehicle
+Learning Outcome • know the commercial and legal requirements for commercial road vehicle

 concepts

-be able to design a load optimized frame structure of a commercial road
+• be able to design a load optimized frame structure of a commercial road

 vehicle

 know different variants of superstructures and auxiliary frames which are

 suitable for different types of freight

-Content of the module be able to develop concepts for load securing and load curves Introduction and overview
+be able to develop concepts for load securing and load curves

-Content of the module Historical development
+Content of the module Introduction and overview

+Historical development

 Road vehicles of today

-Noad vericles of today

 Conceptual Design of commercial vehicle frame structures

 Standards and specifications

 Choice of materials and semi-finished parts

 Production and joining methods

 Profile and node design

 Load assumptions and calculations

 Axle systems

 Load curves and load securing

 Load and loading equipment

 Legal requirements and testing procedures

 Load curve calculation

 Dynamic forces

-1

-Requirements for the award of Regular form of examination for the module examination (PL): Written credit points examination.
+Requirements for the award of credit points (Study and exam requirements) Regular form of examination for the module examination (PL): Written examination.
 Other possible forms of examination: Oral Exam, Written Paper.
-(Study and exam Laboratory practical course: Lab work completion (SL) requirements) In case of more than one possible examination form in the module, the responsible lecturer will announce the examination form to be taken at the beginning of the course.
-Learning and teaching types/ Interactive lectures with exercises methods/ media types Literature Lecture Notes In the current edition: Hoepke, Breuer (Hrsg.): Nutzfahrzeugtechnik.
-Springer Vieweg Verlag.
-Manufacturers' guidelines for fitting bodies
+Laboratory practical course: Lab work completion (SL) In case of more than one possible examination form in the module, the responsible lecturer will announce the examination form to be taken at the beginning of the course.
+Learning and teaching types/ methods/ media types Interactive lectures with exercises Literature Lecture Notes In the current edition: • Hoepke, Breuer (Hrsg.): Nutzfahrzeugtechnik.
+Springer Vieweg Verlag. • Manufacturers' guidelines for fitting bodies